blankoon/react16-webpack4-js/README.md

 ## Summary
-- This is the initial settings for the React app
+React initial settings with Webpack.
+Since React16, Webpack4, and Babel8 are already set up in this source, you can create or customize the React app right away.

 ## How to Run in the development environment
 1. Download the source code